jefmenegazzo/mpu-i2c-drivers-python/README.md

 />
 <br />

+The hardware documentation for MPU-9250 can be found in folder [docs](docs).

 ## How To Use

 With I2C Bus, you can use the MPU-9250 in two ways: simple mode or master-slave mode.